greenboxal/doggohub/doc/administration/reply_by_email.md

 ## How it works?

-### 1. GitLab sends a notification email
+### 1. DoggoHub sends a notification email

-When GitLab sends a notification and Reply by email is enabled, the `Reply-To` header is set to the address defined in your GitLab configuration, with the `%{key}` placeholder (if present) replaced by a specific "reply key".
+When DoggoHub sends a notification and Reply by email is enabled, the `Reply-To` header is set to the address defined in your DoggoHub configuration, with the `%{key}` placeholder (if present) replaced by a specific "reply key".
 In addition, this "reply key" is also added to the `References` header.